kinnik7/SFDX-Logs/Readme.md

 - Change the selected environment

+- Delete all the log files in the environment

 By clicking on the **"Change Environment"** button the current window will be closed and the main window will appear.

 By clicking on the **"New Debug Level"** button, a new window will appear: